cassiofb-dev/009-universe/README.md

-# Gravity 3D
+# Universe 3D
 ![enter image description here](https://shiffman.net/images/train.png)
 ---

-This [site](https://cassiofb-dev.github.io/gravity-3d/) is my version of the [coding challenge 008](https://thecodingtrain.com/CodingChallenges/008-solarsystemgenerator3d.html).
-You can restart with r, spam random objects with numerical keys and walk inside the universe!
+This [site](https://cassiofb-dev.github.io/009-universe/) is my version of the [coding challenge 009](https://thecodingtrain.com/CodingChallenges/009-solarsystemgenerator3d-texture.html).
+You can navigate the ship with 'w' and 's' and go to astros with numbers!